Regularization Matters in Policy Optimization: Introduction

 Surprisingly, even though the training and testing environments are the same, we find that many of the conventional regularization techniques, when imposed to the policy networks, can still bring up the performance, sometimes significantly.
-Among those regularizers, $L_2$ regularization, perhaps the most simple one, tends to be the most effective overall and generally outperforms entropy regularization. $L_1$ regularization and weight clipping can boost performance in many cases.
+Among those regularizers, $L_2$ regularization tends to be the most effective overall. $L_1$ regularization and weight clipping can boost performance in many cases.
 Dropout and Batch Normalization tend to bring improvements only on off-policy algorithms.
 Additionally, all regularization methods tend to be more effective on more difficult tasks.
 We also verify our findings with a wide range of training hyperparameters and network sizes, and the result suggests that imposing proper regularization can sometimes save the effort of tuning other training hyperparameters.
 We further study which part of the policy optimization system should be regularized, and conclude that generally only regularizing the policy network suffices, as imposing regularization on value networks usually does not help.
 Finally we discuss and analyze possible reasons for some experimental observations.
 Our main contributions can be summarized as follows:

-\begin{itemize} \item We provide, to our best knowledge, the first comprehensive study of common regularization methods in policy optimization, which have been largely ignored in the deep RL literature. \item We find conventional regularizers can be effective on continuous control tasks (especially on harder ones), with statistical significance.
-Remarkably, simple regularizers ($L_2$, $L_1$, weight clipping) could perform better than the more widely used entropy regularization, with $L_2$ generally the best.
-BN and dropout can only help in off-policy algorithms.
+\begin{itemize}[leftmargin=2.2ex] \item To our best knowledge, we provide the first systematic study of common regularization methods in policy optimization, which have been largely ignored in the deep RL literature. \item We find conventional regularizers can be effective on continuous control tasks (especially on harder ones) with statistical significance, under randomly sampled training hyperparameters.
+Interestingly, simple regularizers ($L_2$, $L_1$, weight clipping) could perform better than entropy regularization, with $L_2$ generally the best.
+BN and dropout can only help in off-policy algorithms. \item We study which part of the network(s) should be regularized.
+The key lesson is to regularize the policy network but not the value network. \item We analyze why regularization may help generalization in RL through sample complexity, return distribution, weight norm, and training noise robustness. \end{itemize}

-\item We experiment with multiple randomly sampled training hyperparameters for each algorithm and confirm our findings still hold.

-\item We study which part of the network(s) should be regularized.
-The key lesson is to regularize the policy network but not the value network. \end{itemize}